Deep Creek Plantation

 Deep Creek is ideally located halfway between Tallahassee and Jacksonville in the north central portion of the state just north of Lake City and about 14 miles NE of the I-10 and I-75 interchange.
 As testament to the quality of the natural resources, the majority of the neighborhood is conservation lands, state park or National Forest.
 Half of the river frontage on Deep Creek Plantation was part of a rare and strategic trade as it was once itself state lands.
 The entire adjacent river frontage is a state park and other state conservation lands.

-The improvements are well designed and planned for year round recreational family enjoyment and far surpass most properties.
+The improvements were well thought out and have a high utility for the recreational lifestyle.
+They are well designed and planned for year round recreational family enjoyment and far surpass most properties.
 These are some of the most well done, but not overdone, improvements on any hunting plantation in the southeast.
 The main entrance is one of the most impressive entrances on any plantation that we have seen.
 As you come through the custom entrance gates, an incredible collection of palm trees light up in a round-about designed for seeing deer at night with lights that automatically dim and brighten.
 There are over 20,000 square feet of improvements.
 There is two bedroom, two bath guest Lodge with screened porch, Indoor Equipment Building with feed room, and Indoor “Toy Box” combination contains approximately 13,530 square feet.
 It is extremely functional; situating all of the toys and guests together for one fun place to hang out.
 It includes one of the finest plantation shops that we have ever seen.
 Everything has been thought of from two wells (in case one would ever not function) to automatic pressure washing and air pumps, to elaborate heating and fire hydrants.
 There is a 4,700 square foot fully decorated two bedroom, two bath Owner’s Lodge with screened in porch and with attached Indoor Shop, Deer Cooler with Stainless Cleaning Station combination.
 This is one of the most functional and nicest deer cleaning and cooler systems that one could hope for!
 It has everything!
 There is also a 1,500 square foot three bedroom/two bathroom guest house.
 The plantation also has full-service hook-ups for campers (with 115, 50, and 30 AMP power and water and septic hookup) with two located at the hunting camp, one at the owner's home/barn, and four across the lake, under the oaks.
 For a more rustic experience, there is a "cracker-style" bunk house which sleeps 12 and is outfitted with AC/heat and satellite TV.
 There is a 400 square foot Dog Kennel with four roomy kennels with indoor beds and outdoor, but covered runs, an indoor grooming station with hot water, and approximately one acre of fenced area.
 There are two primary wells that service the headquarters.
 The wells each have emergency switches incase of pump failure to immediately switch all to work off the other well.

 From a management cost standpoint, this is one of the most efficiently operated hunting plantations in Florida.
 As a result of the well-designed capital improvements that have already been invested at Deep Creek, the annual operating costs to manage these 2,144 acres are a fraction of the cost of other intensively managed high quality hunting properties.
 Another added benefit is that there is a wealth of both planted and natural timber resources that are managed for aesthetics as well as income.
 Previously, the plantation was a flagship property of the country's largest private and institutional landholdings and was managed by them for a generation as a private hunting plantation for executives and then was owned for many years by an individual as a private recreational property.
 There is a system of wildlife food sources; from hard-to-establish, high quality perennial peanut hay to feeders to annual winter food plots.
 The management program includes an easy to operate and comprehensive herbicide program, 93+ acres of food plots, a free-take feeder every 165 acres, among a host of other duties.
-There are 35 miles of well improved roads, with many planted in Bahaia.
+There are 35 miles of well improved roads, with many planted in Bahia.
 In addition, there is a very productive 3.5 acre stocked fishing pond.

 There is a myriad of rich, diverse and rare habitats located here.
 Rarely is so much diversity found on one property: Longleaf Pine wiregrass, High Quality Successional Forest, Xeric Hammocks, Mesic Flatwoods, Beech/Hickory and Magnolia Forests, Seepage Slopes and Streams, Strand and Floodplain Swamps, River Floodplain, Live Oak Cabbage Palm Hammocks, Blackwater Streams, Old Field Lands, Historic Ferry Crossing, Historic Boat Landing, Cypress Domes, Baygall, and Enfemeral pool.